hwdeboer1977/PegSentinel/README.md

 # PegSentinel

-**Peg-aware execution and adaptive liquidity for stablecoin markets on Uniswap v4**
+**Peg-aware execution + regime-based liquidity management for stablecoin pools on Uniswap v4**

-PegSentinel is a Uniswap v4–native stabilization system that combines **directional dynamic fees** with an **active liquidity vault** to defend stablecoin pegs during market stress — without breaking permissionless liquidity or pool composability.
+PegSentinel is a Uniswap v4 research prototype that explores **on-chain peg defense** using two tightly integrated layers:

+1. **Peg-aware swap execution (hook layer)**
+2. **Regime-based liquidity management (vault layer)**

+The system is designed for **stablecoin pairs** (e.g. USDC/USDT) and focuses on how liquidity *should move* when a peg weakens.

 ---

-## Overview
+## High-Level Idea

-Stablecoin pools are vulnerable to:
-- asymmetric toxic orderflow,
-- MEV-driven peg attacks,
-- liquidity fragmentation during stress events.

-PegSentinel introduces a **two-layer architecture**:

-1. **PegSentinelHook** — enforces peg-aware swap execution at the hook level
-2. **PegSentinelVault** — actively repositions liquidity to where it is most effective

-The hook defines *policy*.
-The vault executes *capital deployment*.

-This separation is a deliberate design choice for auditability, safety, and composability.
+Stablecoin depegs are not binary events — they evolve through **stress regimes**.

+PegSentinel models this explicitly:

+- Under normal conditions, liquidity sits symmetrically around the peg
+- As the peg weakens, liquidity shifts into **support ranges**
+- Capital is deployed where arbitrage helps restore the peg most efficiently

+Uniswap v4 hooks make this possible **without breaking pool composability**.

 ---